volcanicminds/volcanic-database-typeorm/README.md

 - **`useWhere(where, repo)`**: Translates only the filter part of the query.
 - **`useOrder(order)`**: Translates only the sorting part of the query.

+## Useful scripts

+- 'node generate-hash.js <my-string>' : generate a new hash for a given string (used for password/testing purposes)

 ## License

 This project is licensed under the MIT License.